What to Expect at Holy Wisdom Orthodox Church

 event in the life of the Church in the history of salvation.
 Icons may

-be executed in mosaic, on wood panel, or in large flat scenes called
+be executed in mosaic, on a wood panel, or in large flat scenes.
+Our

-fresco.
-Our Holy Wisdom Church also has many beautiful icons
+Holy Wisdom Church has many beautiful icons throughout our humble

-throughout our humble building.
-Icons bring to mind “Great Cloud of
+building.
+Icons bring to mind “Great Cloud of Witnesses” which

-Witnesses” with whom we are joined in prayer.
+surround us and with whom we are joined together in worship of God and

 Icons

-must be painted according to a strict tradition because they are an
+must be painted according to a strict tradition because they are one

-important way the Faith is correctly and unalterably handed down and
+important way that the Faith is correctly and unalterably handed down

-proclaimed.
-The art style is a unique type distinct from other art
+and proclaimed.
+The art style is a unique type, distinct from other

-techniques, and takes many years of practice under the tutelage of an
+painting techniques, and takes many years of practice under the

-experienced iconographer to learn.
-An iconographer must have a
+tutelage of an experienced iconographer to learn.
+An iconographer must

-blessing from the hierarch (bishop) before painting icons for use in
+have a blessing from the hierarch (bishop) before painting icons for

 An

-icon is ≤i≥not≤/i≥ decoration or merely a religious painting; frather,
+icon is not decoration or merely a pious religious painting;

-it is a holy presence, teaching the truths of the Orthodox faith,
+rather, the icon is a holy presence, teaching the truths of the

-helping guide and focus the attention of the faithful.
+Orthodox faith, helping to guide and to focus the attention of the

 Icons

-and crosses are kissed (“venerated”), but never worshipped, as
+and crosses are kissed (“venerated”), but never worshipped.
+The

-could, in some ways, be roughly compared to the way that we respect
+depicted; this action could be roughly compared to the way that we

 Why do you use incense, vestments, and candles?